erikbuck/DBTetris/README.md

 A demonstration using database technology to implement a Tetris like game as silly as that may sound

 This Tetris like game is implemented in Python 2.7 and requires both **Cocos2D** and **sqlite3**.
 You can get **Cocos2D** and all of its dependencies using `pip install cocos2d`.
-You need to have **sqlite** installed for your platform: it comes standard with most Linux distributions and Mac OS.
+(See also https://github.com/los-cocos/cocos) You need to have **sqlite** installed for your platform: it comes standard with most Linux distributions and Mac OS.
 There are various free installers for Windows.
 The python **sqlite3** binding comes standard with most python installations.

 ## Why implement a Tetris like game using SQL quires and a database?*